 Strategic Lighting Design

-• LED strips under seat overhangs for floating effects
+- LED strips under seat overhangs for a floating ambient effect

 Smart Technology Integration